kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 Architecture: All is coded in C++ native (no server based components needed, no Node.JS or Phyton scripts or websockets used), AUDIO handling coded nativelly in C++ for I2S devices (microphone and speaker).
 Just copy all .ino files into one folder and insert your personal credentials into the header sections.

 ESP32 chat device (Wifi connected) can be triggered by voice completelly (no Serial Monitor a/o keyboard a/o connected computer needed).
-Serial Monitor is optional (for alternative chats).
+Serial Monitor is optional (for alternative 'text' chats).

 # Workflow
 Explore the details in the .ino code, summary in a nutshell: